MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 You must be a **System administrator** of the environment where the bot is located to view and add security roles.

 >[!NOTE]
->You can only assign security role during bot sharing and cannot remove security role.
+>You can only *assign* security roles when sharing a bot.
+You can't remove security roles when sharing.
 For full security role management, [use the Power Platform Admin Center](/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user).
 > Learn more about [security roles](/power-platform/admin/security-roles-privileges) and [predefined security roles](/power-platform/admin/database-security#predefined-security-roles).